-Presidents’ Day, which falls on Monday, February 15, 2021, is a great time to pay a visit to Virginia’s many U.S. Presidential landmarks around the state.
-The Commonwealth calls itself “the birthplace of Presidents” because so many of those leaders called Virginia home.
+The Commonwealth of Virginia calls itself “the birthplace of Presidents” because so many of those leaders called Virginia home.
+You don’t have to wait until Presidents’ Day in February to pay a visit to Virginia’s many U.S. Presidential landmarks around the state.
 Accessing these historical properties is only a drive from Richmond.
 With preserved buildings, docent tours and plenty of open space at almost all of these landmarks, visitors can absorb the stories and lives of the famous residents.
-The reality is many of these leaders were also slave owner, so their lofty ideas of leadership and rights for all are questionable when we learn about the forced labor and harsh lives lived by those who were under bondage.
+The reality is many of these leaders were also slave owner, so their lofty ideas of equality, leadership and rights for all are questionable when we learn about the forced labor and harsh lives lived by those who were under their bondage.

 Presidents Day also falls during Black History Month, so when you visit these estates, take time to learn about the lives of the enslaved African Americans who also lived in these properties.
 To their credit, curators at these historical sites are taking a tough look at the lives and experiences of the enslaved workers.
 That means visitors can learn those often heart wrenching details – their names, forced family separations, and harsh lives – sometimes told in their own or their descendants’ words.